LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/otudelim.rst

 Introduction
 ============

-We have our filtered ASVs, ideally representing all of the true biological sequences (aka haplotypes) present in our samples.
-However, these encompass both intra- and inter-specific variation and we want data that is comparable to species-level ecological data.
+After processing reads and filtering we get a set of ASVs that, ideally, represent all of the true biological sequences (aka haplotypes) present in our samples.
+However, these encompass both intra- and inter-specific variation and we often want data that is comparable to species-level ecological data.
 Therefore, we can try to collapse the intra-specific variation while maintaining inter-specific variation.
 We will try several different methods for doing this, and compare them.

 As well as generating approximately species-level taxonomic units, grouping ASVs into OTUs is also a method for removing errors.
 While we hope that our filtering has been stringent enough to remove all erroneous sequences, the chances are that it is not.
 However, small variations from true haplotypes will generally get grouped in with the true haplotype, thus slight errors will not be found in the OTU sequences.
 The downside of course is that we also remove a large proportion of the *real* variation among our ASVs, the true intra-specific variation in our dataset.